Codimension one foliations calibrated by non-degenerate closed 2-forms: Introduction and Statement of Main Results

-Each time that the orbit enters $B_\cF(x,\epsilon)$ we have a return map which belongs to the pseudogroup $\mathrm{Vol}(\R^p,\Xi_{\R^p})$.
-If $p=2$ -i.e. if we have a taut foliation in a 3-manifold- then under certain circumstances we can deduce interesting geometric information about the existence of more closed orbits (Poincar\'e-Birkhoff theorem).
-If $p>2$ we have little ``geometric'' control on the return map, for the only invariant -assuming its domain to be diffeomorphic to a ball- is the total volume \cite{GS80}, and problems as the existence of higher dimensional transversal submanifolds seem difficult to attack.
+The first return map belongs to the pseudogroup $\mathrm{Vol}(\mathbb{R}^{p},\Xi_{\mathbb{R}^{p}})$.
+If $p=2$, that is, if we have a taut foliation on a 3-manifold, then under certain circumstances we can deduce interesting geometric information about the existence of more closed orbits (Poincar\'e-Birkhoff theorem).
+If $p>2$ we have little geometric control on the return map because assuming for simplicity that $U'$ and $U''$ are diffeomorphic to a ball, the only invariant is the total volume (\cite{GS80}, theorem 1).
+Therefore problems such as the existence of transverse submanifolds of dimension bigger than one seem difficult to attack.